igoramadas/expresser/README.md

 ### Why Expresser?

-Even if Express itself does a good job as a web application framework, it can still be considered quite "low level" by some.
-So the idea of Expresser is to aggregate common modules and utilities into a single package, to make it even easier to start and streamline your Node.js application.
+The idea of Expresser is to aggregate common modules and utilities into a single package, making it damn easy to start and streamline your Node.js application.
 Developed with CoffeeScript v2, it has full support for all the new features of ES6, including async / await.

 ### Settings